Paris - Ile De France

 Place de la Republique, a once hectic roundabout!

-The Place de la Republique was redeveloped in 2012/13; it's now entirely pedestrian and road traffic has been diverted around the square.
+It was therefore redeveloped in 2012/13 and made entirely pedestrian, and road traffic is now diverted around the square.

-The City of Paris selected the architect-planners Trévelo and Viger-Kholer for this major project.
+The City of Paris chose the architect-planners Trévelo and Viger-Kholer for this project that gave the square its current aspect.

 The long gone Place du Château

-The small Place du Château d'Eau was created in the early 19th century, and took its name from the central fountain sculpted by Girard.
+The small Place du Château d'Eau was landscaped in the early 19th century, and took its name from the central fountain sculpted by Girard.

 The Place du Château d'Eau was renamed Place de la République in 1879 to commemorate the Third Republic.